wuqing1902/cybersecurity/overthewire/natas.md

 <body>
 <h1>natas12</h1>
 <div id="content">
-The file <a href="upload/icudqaa924.jpg">upload/icudqaa924.jpg</a> has been uploaded<div id="viewsource"><a href="index-source.html">View sourcecode</a></div>
+The file <a href="upload/zj53xxdrgw.jpg">upload/zj53xxdrgw.jpg</a> has been uploaded<div id="viewsource"><a href="index-source.html">View sourcecode</a></div>
 </div>
 </body>
 </html>
 ```

-The webpage provides a file upload functionality that accepts a JPEG file (maximum 1KB).
-Initial testing confirms that uploaded files are stored in the /upload/ directory and can be accessed via a generated link.
-After the file is successfully uploaded, the webpage will display a message "The file upload/icudqaa924.jpg has been uploaded".
-Then, if the link upload/icudqaa924.jpg is clicked, it will navigate to `http://natas12.natas.labs.overthewire.org/upload/icudqaa924.jpg` to view the picture we uploaded.
+The browser returned: `The file upload/zj53xxdrgw.jpg has been uploaded`.
+After clicking the link `upload/zj53xxdrgw.jpg`, it navigate to `http://natas12.natas.labs.overthewire.org/upload/zj53xxdrgw.jpg` and return the content `The image "http://natas12.natas.labs.overthewire.org/upload/zj53xxdrgw.jpg" cannot be displayed because it contains errors.
+This indicate that accessing the file resulted in an error because it was saved with a .jpg extension, so the PHP code was not executed.

 ### Approach
+To exploit this vulnerability, the filename parameter was modified in the request from: `m37cmsbfkf.jpg` to `m37cmsbfkf.php`
-#### Request content
+#### Modified Request content
 ```
 POST /index.php HTTP/1.1
 Host: natas12.natas.labs.overthewire.org